tylerharter/cs320/s20/p4/README.md

 among other ways.
 The substitution should only occur for sorting, and the `104.197.32.ihd` should be what is written to the output zip file.

+**Important Note:** Whatever sorting method you choose to use should be **_stable_**.
+A sorting algorithm is stable if, in the case of ties, it preserves the original order of the entries.
+So, if there are two identical IPs, they will appear in the same order in the sorted list as in the original list if a stable sorting algorithm is used.
+If an unstable sorting algorithm is used then they aren't guaranteed to be in the same order (although they made be by chance).
+This [link](https://qr.ae/pNvGYH) goes a little more in-depth on stable vs unstable sorting algorithms with a nice example.

+Python's sort and sorted methods are stable.
+Pandas' sort_values method isn't stable by default (although it is possible to make it stable).
+However, you're encouraged to use csv.reader and csv.writer from Python's csv module instead of Pandas (as noted in section 1).

 ### 3. `country` Command

 This one uses the IP2Location(:tm:).
 The compressed output table